JonKing93/wildcat/docs/api/python.rst

             preprocess(..., kf_field)
             preprocess(..., constrain_kf)
+            preprocess(..., max_missing_kf_ratio)
             preprocess(..., missing_kf_check)
-            preprocess(..., missing_kf_threshold)
             preprocess(..., kf_fill)
             preprocess(..., kf_fill_field)

         Options for preprocessing KF-factors.
 Use ``kf_field`` to specify an attribute field holding KF-factor data when the KF-factor dataset is a set of Polygon features.
 The ``constrain_kf`` switch indicates whether the preprocessor should constrain KF-factor data to positive values.

         The remaining options indicate what should happen when the KF-factor dataset has missing data.
-The ``missing_kf_check`` can be used to issue a warning or raise an error when the dataset exceeds a certain proportion of missing data.
+The ``max_missing_kf_ratio`` specifies a maximum allowed proportion of missing data in the KF-factor dataset.
+The ratio should be a value on the interval from 0 to 1.
+The ``missing_kf_check`` option indicates what should happen when the amount of missing data exceeds this ratio.
 Options are:

         * ``"warn"``: Issues a warning
         * ``"error"``: Raises an error